-Class 100.
-Single Exhibit - An item made or refinished by exhibitor for the home (furniture, fixtures, interior or exterior) Class 101.
-Recycled Exhibit - An item made by the exhibitor from a majority of recycled (not new) materials which are not typically used for the creation of the exhibit type.
+Class 105.
+Single Exhibit - An item made or refinished by exhibitor for the home (furniture, fixtures, interior or exterior).
+Not eligible for Kansas State Fair.Recycled Exhibit

+Class 106.
+An item made by the exhibitor from a majority of recycled (not new) materials which are not typically used for the creation of the exhibit type.
 Completed exhibit has a functional use in the home or a related venue (material examples: use of old doors, tires, metal barrels, etc.).
 Not eligible for State Fair.

-Class 102.
+Class 107.
 Recreational Exhibit - An item made or refinished by the exhibitor for home indoor/outdoor recreational use.
 Not eligible for State Fair.